superg/redumper/README.md

 # redumper
 Copyright 2021-2022 Hennadiy Brych

-## Preambule
+## Intro
 A fresh take on a CD dumper utility.
 The main goals are to develop a portable, byte perfect CD dumper which supports incremental dumps, advanced SCSI/C2 repair and is future proof.
 Everything is written from scratch in C++.
-The primary development platform is Windows, Linux and MacOSX versions are planned.
+Available for both Windows and Linux, MacOSX version is planned.

 ## General
 The dumper operates using modes.
 The current modes are "dump", "protection", "refine", "split" and "info" but for the convenience sake, the aggregate mode "cd" does it all in a row and covers most of the use cases.